How to Change Your Name After Marriage

 Steps to update your legal name differ across financial institutions.
 Your bank or credit union may let you change your name online, by mail, by phone, or in-person visit.

-Show proof of name change, such as a marriage certificate, or a new social security card, driver's license, passport, military ID card, or government-issued photo ID card.
+Show proof of name change, such as a marriage certificate, a new social security card, driver's license, passport, military ID, or other government-issued photo ID.

 It's possible your bank may request both a marriage certificate and updated photo ID showing your married name.